 Over the years, the City of Madison has adopted numerous sub-area plans.
-These include neighborhood development plans for peripheral areas, neighborhood plans for already-developed areas, and other special area plans for corridors or small areas.
-Adopted plans are listed below by category, with dates reflecting the original adoption of the plans and subsequent amendments.
+These include neighborhood development plans (NDPs) for peripheral areas, neighborhood plans for already-developed areas, and other special area plans for corridors or small areas.
+With the adoption of the West and Northeast Area Plans in September 2024 the City is shifting to a framework that creates fewer plans that are updated more frequently.
+As they are adopted, the 12 Area Plans will take the place of previously adopted NDPs, neighborhood plans, and other plans.
+No additional NDPs or neighborhood plans will be created, and other planning efforts would be limited to special circumstances.